Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 4

 The Cubs took two of three at home from the Dodgers and looked to be set for a big week.
 Then they got humbled by the Reds in Cincinnati, dropping all four games of the series by a combined score of 31-13.
-The Cubs are 3-6 against the Reds this season and 16-12 against the rest of the division.
+The Cubs are 3-6 against the Reds and 16-12 against the rest of the division.
 Figuring out how to get wins against Cincinnati will be significant to the Cubs' division-title hopes. -- Kenneth Woolums, ESPN Stats & Information

 5. Milwaukee Brewers